Manganese Ore Grinding Mill and Production Line Process

 Steel Metallurgy

 For conventional 80~200 mesh manganese ore powder required in the steel metallurgy industry, a Raymond mill is the preferred choice.
 The raw materials are typically low-hardness minerals such as pyrolusite and rhodochrosite, with Mohs hardness generally below 4.5.
-Choosing a Raymond mill offers lower investment cost (less than one-third of a vertical roller mill) and long grinding roller service life (over 3,500 hours when hardness ≤4), economically and efficiently meeting the batch production needs of ordinary metallurgical auxiliary materials.
+Choosing a Raymond mill offers low investment cost and long grinding roller service life (over 3,500 hours when hardness ≤4), economically and efficiently meeting the batch production needs of ordinary metallurgical auxiliary materials.

 Battery Materials

 For ultra-fine manganese ore powder required for battery materials (e.g., EMD, lithium manganese oxide), the quality requirements are stringent: fineness ≥800 mesh, iron content ≤50 ppm, particle size distribution Span ≤1.5, and the raw materials are predominantly high-hardness psilomelane and braunite.
-To reduce wear caused by high-hardness materials and prevent metal contamination, an ultra-fine vertical roller mill with a full-chamber ceramic lining is recommended.
-This equipment features a full-chamber ceramic lining and zirconia ceramic composite grinding rollers, eliminating iron contamination at the source.
-The ceramic composite grinding rollers have a hardness of up to HV2100, a service life 2-3 times longer than high-chromium or hardfacing materials, and the roller sleeves can be turned over for extended use, with a comprehensive service life of up to 8,000-12,000 hours, significantly reducing long-term operation and maintenance costs.
+To reduce wear caused by high-hardness materials and prevent metal contamination, an ultra-fine vertical roller mill with a ceramic lining is recommended.
+This equipment uses alumina ceramic composite grinding rollers, eliminating iron contamination at the source.
+The grinding rollers have a hardness of over HV2100, a service life 2-3 times longer than high-chromium materials, and the roller sleeves can be turned over for extended use, with a comprehensive service life of up to 8,000-12,000 hours.

 Process Flow of Manganese Ore Grinding Production Line